BSkin/SQUADALA/README.md

 # SQUADALA
-An old prototype build with DirectX 9.
+An old prototype built with DirectX 9.